laravel/docs/queues.md

 <a name="time-based-attempts"></a>
 #### Time Based Attempts

-As an alternative to defining how many times a job may be attempted before it fails, you may define a time at which the job should timeout.
+As an alternative to defining how many times a job may be attempted before it fails, you may define a time at which the job should no longer be attempted.
 This allows a job to be attempted any number of times within a given time frame.
-To define the time at which a job should timeout, add a `retryUntil` method to your job class:
+To define the time at which a job should no longer be attempted, add a `retryUntil` method to your job class.
+This method should return a `DateTime` instance:

     /**
      * Determine the time at which the job should timeout.